GSA Schedule Contract

 The General Services Administration (GSA) is the bulk purchasing division of the federal government.

 What does this mean?
 It means that anyone in any location within the federal government can buy any “Commercial Off-the-Shelf” (COTS) product or service from your company by simply going online and ordering through a shopping cart.

 Think “Amazon” for government buyers – any quantity that you allow, at pricing you set, without having to go through the normal contracting processes.

-GSA Stands for General Services Administration.
-They are the entity of our government that oversee the GSA Schedule program and award the coveted 5-year Multiple Award Schedule (MAS Contract), aka “GSA contracts”.
-GSA Schedules are initially awarded for 5 years and then renewable for 3 consecutive 5 year terms.
+The General Services Administration is our government entity that oversees the GSA Schedule program and awards the coveted 5-year Multiple Award Schedule (MAS Contract), aka “GSA contracts.”
+GSA Schedules are initially awarded for 5 years and then renewable for 3 consecutive 5-year terms.

 Let’s put it this way; Imagine if the largest buyer in the world had a secret way for small to medium-sized businesses to circumvent all of the red tapes and do business directly with the small business owner without the hordes of forms and paperwork.

 Now imagine if they loved this secret program because it was faster and far less risky and included guaranteed fast payment to vendors, who, by the way, are averaging more than $2,000,000 per year in revenue!
 Got it?